 New information and the passage of time can change these judgments.
-The Company manages its investment portfolio to limit its exposure to any one issuer or market sector, and largely limits its investments to U.S. government and agency securities; state and municipal securities; mortgage-backed securities; and corporate debt obligations, substantially all of which are investment grade quality.
-Securities downgraded below policy minimums after purchase will be disposed of in accordance with the investment policy.
+The Company manages its investment portfolio to limit its exposure to any one issuer or market sector, and largely limits its investments to investment grade quality.
+Securities downgraded below policy minimums after purchase will be disposed of in accordance with the Company's investment policy.